Adarvon/streamService-frontend/README.md

-# SoundWave - SoundCloud Clone Frontend
+# SoundWave - Music Stream Service Frontend

 A modern music streaming platform frontend built with React, TypeScript, and Vite.
 This project serves as a practice application for backend development, providing a complete UI for a music streaming service.